-When you open the knife, you’ll find that the frame lock snaps into place, locking the blade securely into its chopping-est position.
-Opened, the blade has just a bit of side-to-side wobble, which isn’t too out of the ordinary and doesn’t give us cause for alarm.
+When you open the knife, you’ll find that the frame lock snaps into place.
+It holds the blade securely in its chopping-est position.
+Opened, the blade has just a bit of side-to-side wobble.
+This isn’t too out of the ordinary and doesn’t give us cause for alarm.

 Material Selection & Blade Design

 The Gerber Flatiron employs a cleaver-style blade.
 Rather than elegantly coming to a fine point that would be suitable for piercing applications, the Flatiron blade comes to an abrupt halt at 3.8″.
 It almost looks like someone at the factory snipped off the front end of the blade, but rest assured, the design here is intentional.

 Adding to the general stout feeling of the knife, the Gerber Flatiron features a spine that comes in at just a bit thicker than an eighth of an inch.
 It has a slight reverse curvature, allowing for precision cutting and chopping.

 For the blade steel, Gerber opted for using 7Cr17MoV.
 This is a popular blend from China that we see in a lot of budget survival knives.
 It’s relatively inexpensive to produce, and because of its high Vanadium content, it’s also relatively tough and wear-resistant, while still offering some rust resistance.